Salatblätter - Paramagnetismus Callahan Basalt Urgesteinsmehl

 Phil: I'm telling you, Graeme, and I'm not saying this for myself.
 I don't care if they give me credit for it.
 I'm trying to save the family farm.
 This is, in my opinion, the greatest agricultural discovery of the last century, but I didn't discover paramagnetism; I discovered its use.
 That's the difference.

-Graeme: I'd like to ask you a few questions about the mechanics of paramagnetism, both for my own benefit and for the benefit of the readers.
+Graeme: I'd like to ask you a few questions about the mechanics of paramagnetism, both for my own benefit and for the readers.
 Is there a relationship between paramagnetism and Brix values?

-Graeme: In your book, you suggest that compost, microorganisms , and paramagnetism are the key ingredients in sustainable agriculture.
-We use far more inputs than that, and from my experience, I feel this analysis is too simplistic.
-Calcium, potassium, phosphorus, and trace elements are often still necessary inputs.
+Graeme: In your book, you suggest that compost, microorganisms , and paramagnetism are the main ingredients in sustainable agriculture.
+We use far more inputs than that, and in my experience, I feel this analysis is too simplistic.
+Calcium, potassium, phosphorus, and trace elements are often additional necessary inputs.

-Phil: I am not against chemicals.
-Like Arden Andersen and Phil Wheeler, I believe that Potash's Muriate is indefensible; but the point I am making is that
+Phil: I'm not against chemicals.
+Like Arden Andersen and Phil Wheeler, I believe that Muriat von Potash is indefensible; but the point I'm making is that

-If you don't have paramagnetic energy in your soil, then the fertilizers you apply simply won't help .
+If you don't have paramagnetic energy in your soil, then the fertilizers you apply simply won't be effective .

 The family farm is at risk because money is being wasted.
-If you need nitrogen, use the best source available in your soil, but don't use anhydrous ammonia.
-I'll tell you about this product.
-Research has been cited suggesting that earthworm numbers may increase after an application of anhydrous ammonia.
+If you need nitrogen, use the best source for your soil, but don't use anhydrous ammonia.
+I'll tell you something about this product.
+Research has been cited suggesting that the number of earthworms can increase after an application of anhydrous ammonia.
 Earthworms are considered the epitome of high fertility.
-The fact here is that ammonia attracts insects and also attracts earthworms.
-Dead roots release ammonia, and earthworms follow this emission because they feed on dead organic matter.
+The fact is, ammonia attracts insects and also attracts earthworms.
+Dead roots release ammonia, and earthworms track this emission because they feed on dead organic matter.
 You really have to understand the bigger picture when analyzing anything.
-The tendency toward rigid, narrow-minded disciplines that look at only a small part of the picture is dangerous.
+The tendency toward rigid, narrow-minded disciplines that only consider a small part of the picture is dangerous.
 A holistic approach is essential.

-Graeme: We offer a free service for farmers and measure local crushed sand to determine the fertilization potential of these materials.
+Graeme: We offer a free service for farmers, measuring local crushed sand to determine its fertilizing potential.
 Basalt is the predominant paramagnetic material in Australia.
-There's a huge variation between samples, with a variation between 100 and 3,000 cgs on the meter.
+There's a huge variation between samples, with readings ranging from 100 to 3,000 cgs on the meter.
 Why is there such variation?
 What exactly determines the levels of paramagnetism?

-Phil: This is pure speculation.
+Phil: That's pure speculation.
 I'm not a volcanologist, but there seems to be a relationship between the amount of magma in an eruption and the paramagnetic level of the ejected rock.
-Magma comes from deep below; many small eruptions simply don't contain this deep material.
+Magma comes from very deep down; many small eruptions simply don't contain this deep material.
 Heat is the key ingredient.
 Even simple composting can raise paramagnetic levels.
 Compost alone can raise soil from 30 to 70 cgs.

-Graeme: We increased the paramagnetic levels in the soil by up to 700% by correcting the calcium/magnesium ratio and increasing the oxygen content in the soil.
+Graeme: We increased the paramagnetic values in the soil by up to 700% by correcting the calcium/magnesium ratio and increasing the oxygen content in the soil.

 Phil: Oxygen is the key here.
-It is the most paramagnetic Gas .
-When this magma erupts, it rains down and picks up oxygen.
-There's a connection here between the heat and the oxidation.
-Graeme: There's an interesting phenomenon I want to talk about.
+It's the most strongly paramagnetic.
+Gas .
+When this magma erupts, it rains down and absorbs oxygen.
+There's a connection here between the heat and oxidation.
+Graeme: There's an interesting phenomenon I'd like to discuss.
 We're working in an area in Queensland called Blackbutt.
-I've seen your references to optimal and high paramagnetic levels, but this particular area reads far higher than any of the soils you mention.
+I've seen your references to optimal and high paramagnetic levels, but this particular area reads far higher than any of the soils you mentioned.
 The paramagnetic levels range from 3,000 to 10,000 cgs.
-The interesting thing is that even at these elevated levels, there is still a difference in yield between soils measuring 3,000 cgs and those measuring 10,000 cgs.
-Even more interesting is that soils measuring 7,000 cgs still showed a visible benefit from the application of crushed basalt sand that only measured 2,000 cgs.
+The interesting thing is that even at these elevated levels, there's still a difference in yield between soils measuring 3,000 cgs and those measuring 10,000 cgs.
+Even more interesting is that soils measuring 7,000 cgs still showed a visible benefit from the application of basalt crushed sand that measured only 2,000 cgs.
 Can you explain that?

-Phil: Here, you're looking at the remineralizing benefits.
+Phil: Here you're considering the remineralizing benefits.
 It could be cobalt or iron.
 Phil Wheeler suggests that nickel is often the missing link.

-Graeme: So paramagnetism is indeed influenced by geological events and the way materials are distributed.
-I wonder if this elevation also affects soil health and yields?
+Graeme: So, paramagnetism is indeed influenced by geological events and the way materials are distributed.
+I wonder if this altitude also affects soil health and yields?

 Phil: Absolutely.
 Higher elevations often have better drainage, which improves oxygen flow in the soil.
-Oxygen, as mentioned, is a strongly paramagnetic gas.
-Better aerated soil allows for greater microorganism activity , which in turn increases nutrient availability.
+Oxygen, as mentioned earlier, is a strongly paramagnetic gas.
+Better-aerated soil allows for greater activity of microorganisms , which in turn increases nutrient availability.

-The interaction of paramagnetism, oxygen and microbiology is crucial for sustainable agriculture.
+The interplay of paramagnetism, oxygen and microbiology is crucial for sustainable agriculture.

-Graeme: So, if I understand correctly, farmers could actually reap the benefits of paramagnetism by improving oxygen levels in their soils and ensuring the right balance of minerals and microorganisms?
+Graeme: So, if I understand correctly, farmers could actually benefit from the advantages of paramagnetics by improving the oxygen content in their soils and ensuring the right balance of minerals and microorganisms?

 Phil: Exactly.
 But it's not just paramagnetism alone.
 It's the synergy of everything.
 Healthy, well-aerated, and balanced soil will naturally produce the best yields.
 Paramagnetism is just another factor in the puzzle, but a very important one.

-Graeme: Thanks, Phil, for this insightful conversation.
+Graeme: Thank you, Phil, for this insightful conversation.
 It really answered some of the questions I had, and I'm sure our readers will benefit from it.

-Phil: It's been a pleasure, Graeme.
+Phil: It was a pleasure, Graeme.
 It's always good to share knowledge and help farmers understand and implement better practices.
-The well-being of our soils and the crops growing on them is very important to me.
+The health of our soils and the plants growing in them is very important to me.
 It's the foundation of our food supply and our health.

 Leave a comment